 Sometimes we’re asked for a 1-hour video shoot; the filming may take one hour however there is all of the pre and post-production activities that take place.
 Things like travel time to and from the shoot, colour correcting the video in post-production, subtitles, filming permissions and converting the files into something they can use.
 In short, video production takes a lot more than an hour.

-As a rule of thumb we usually charge by using a day rate per person, £1000/day, or sometimes a half-day rate of £500.
+As a rule of thumb we usually charge by using a day rate per person.
 Basically, we figure out how much time will be spent on a project (how many days), then we apply the day rate to come up with our total cost.
 If required we may have to hire in additional equipment such as RED cameras which would be considered an uplift cost.

 Aerial work is slightly different as some places are easier to fly than others and may just require one pilot or may require camera operators, spotters and observers.
 Each flight also requires extensive risk and method statements in compliance with our operations manual.
-Aerial work is priced from £150 and the sky’s the limit!
+Aerial work is also priced using our day rates.
 We need a detailed brief and a shot list in order to provide an accurate quote for aerial work.

 We’re signed up to the Armed Forces Covenant and MY VIP Card and provide discounts from 10% - 50% subject to services.
 This is calculated once we know exactly what services a client wants to commission.